drew7459/discordSwearCount/README.md

 Inside discord you can type specific commands in chat to check for user data as well as have the bot passively gather data on the profanity usage inside the server.
 >##### **Commands List:**
 >
+> - !t - Toggles swear removal on the server, only can be toggled by an admin
+> - !ut - Displayed current swear count for all users who have sweared on the server
+> - !d user#1234- Gives detailed account of words used by specified user (include identification number)
+> - !me - Shows detailed account of words used from caller
+> - !m - Bot sends back the word "mung" in chat
+> - !c - Just adds an unspecified swear to the total counter
 > - !help - Provides a list of commands that can be used
-> - !Total - Displays total swear count of all users
-> - !D user#1234- Gives detailed account of words used by specified user (include identification number)
-> - !Me - Shows detailed account of words used from caller
-> - !m - Bot sends back the word "mung" in chat
+>
 >##### **Passive logging from discord bot:**
 >
 > - on_message - Views message and updates swear word account from user